 Base URL and Authentication

-All API requests are made to the following base URL:
+All API requests go to the following base URL:

 https://api.rodz.io/v1